-The CEO maintains a risk register for the Company that identifies key risks in the areas of corporate strategy, financial, staff, occupational health and safety, environmental and native title relations.
-All members of the board are provided with a copy of the register.
+The Managing Director maintains a risk register for the Company that identifies key risks in the areas of corporate strategy, financial, staff, occupational health and safety, environmental and native title relations.
 The register is reviewed periodically and is updated as and when necessary.